 The short answer: yes, but you still have to work.

-Krissy Kendall, Ph.D., says protein is worth prioritizing first in your diet, and should make up at least 30 percent of your total calories when weight loss is the goal.
+Krissy Kendall, Ph.D., says this macronutrient is worth prioritizing first in your diet, and should make up at least 30 percent of your total calories when weight loss is the goal.

-That's why the number of calories in your protein shake doesn't tell the whole story.
-Boost your protein first, and you might be surprised by the results you can achieve.
+That's why the number of calories in your shake doesn't tell the whole story.
+Boost just this macro first, and you might be surprised by the results you can achieve.